INPC: Implicit Neural Point Clouds for Radiance Field Rendering

 Acknowledgements

-We would like to thank Peter Kramer for his help with the video as well as Timon Scholz for helping with the implementation of our viewer.
+We would like to thank Peter Kramer for his help with the video, Timon Scholz for his help with the implementation of our viewer, and Fabian Friederichs and Leon Overkämping for their valuable suggestions.

-The authors gratefully acknowledge financial support by the German Research Foundation (DFG) for funding of the projects “Immersive Digital Reality” (ID 283369270) and “Real-Action VR” (ID 523421583) as well as the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) under the NHR project b162dc.
+This work was partially funded by the DFG (“Real-Action VR”, ID 523421583) and the L3S Research Center, Hanover, Germany.
+We thank the Erlangen National High Performance Computing Center (NHR@FAU) for the provided scientific support and HPC resources under the NHR project b162dc.
 NHR funding is provided by federal and Bavarian state authorities.
 NHR@FAU hardware is partially funded by the DFG (ID 440719683).

 All scenes shown above are from the Mip-NeRF360 and Tanks and Temples datasets.
 The website template was adapted from Zip-NeRF, who borrowed from Michaël Gharbi and Ref-NeRF.
 For the comparison sliders we follow RadSplat and use img-comparison-slider.